MarkRobertson67/fullstack-takehome-challenge-backend/README.md

 Example .env file:

 PORT=2020
-DB_URL=postgres://<username>:<password>@<host>:<port>/<database_name>
+DB_URL=<insert_your_elephantsql_url_here>

-Replace <username>, <password>, <host>, <port>, and <database_name> with your PostgreSQL database connection details.
+Replace <insert_your_elephantsql_url_here> with your ElephantSQL database connection URL obtained during the signup process.

 ## Database Configuration

+Ensure that your ElephantSQL database is running and accessible.

-# Setting Up the Database
+# Initialize the Database
-Ensure that PostgreSQL is installed and running on your machine.
-Create a new database for this project if it doesn't exist.

 Use the following command to set up the database schema and seed data:

-npm run db:start
-then,
 npm run db:setup

-This command executes the db:setup script defined in your package.json, which runs the schema and seed SQL files on your database using the DATABASE_URL environment variable.
+This command executes the db:setup script defined in your package.json, which runs the schema and seed SQL files on your ElephantSQL database using the DATABASE_URL environment variable.

-To reset the database and seed new data, you can use:

-npm run db:shutdown
-npm run db:start
-npm run db:setup

 ## Start the Server
 Start the backend server by running the following command: